confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-streaming-etl/README.md

 CREATE STREAM PRODUCT_TXN_PER_HOUR_STREAM WITH (KAFKA_TOPIC='pksqlc-...PRODUCT_TXN_PER_HOUR', FORMAT='AVRO');
 ```

-3. Now we want to perform a query to see which products we should create promotions for based on the following criteria
+3. Now you want to perform a query to see which products you should create promotions for based on the following criteria
     * High inventory level (>80% of capacity)
     * Low transactions (< expected transactions/hour)